History of newspaper publishing

-The modern newspaper is a European invention.
+A newspaper is a periodical publication that covers a range of topics, provides up-to-date information, and is reasonably accessible to the general public.
+It is a European invention, although an early precursor dates to at least 713 CE in Imperial China.

 The oldest direct handwritten news sheets circulated widely in Venice as early as 1566.
-These weekly news sheets were full of information on wars and politics in Italy and Europe.
+These weekly news sheets contained information on wars and politics in Italy and in Europe generally.
 The first printed newspapers were published weekly in Germany from 1605.
-Typically, they were censored by the government, especially in France, and reported mostly foreign news and current prices.
-After the English government relaxed censorship in 1695, newspapers flourished in London and a few other cities including Boston and Philadelphia.
+Typically, they were censored by governments, especially in France, and reported mostly foreign news and current prices.
+After the English government relaxed censorship in 1695, newspapers flourished in London and a few other cities, including Boston and Philadelphia.
 By the 1830s, high-speed presses could print thousands of papers cheaply, allowing low daily costs.

 16th century to 1800

 Avvisi, or gazettes, were a mid-16th-century Venice phenomenon.
-They were issued weekly on single sheets and folded to form four pages.
-These publications reached a larger audience than handwritten news had in early Rome.
+Issued weekly on single sheets and folded to form four pages, these publications reached a larger audience than handwritten news had in early Rome.
 Their format and appearance at regular intervals were two huge influences on the newspaper as we know it today.
 The idea of a weekly, handwritten newssheet went from Italy to Germany and then to Holland.